Derek Tsang

 Derek Tsang Kwok-cheung (曾國祥; born 8 November 1979) is a Hong Kong filmmaker and actor.
-The son of actor Eric Tsang, Tsang got his start in the Hong Kong film industry working for director Peter Chan after graduating from University of Toronto Scarborough in 2001.
+The son of actor Eric Tsang, Tsang got his start in the Hong Kong film industry working for director Peter Chan after graduating from the Scarborough campus of the University of Toronto in 2001.
 He made his acting debut in Men Suddenly in Black (2003) and directorial debut with Lover's Discourse (2010), sharing the directing credit with Jimmy Wan Chi-man.
 The duo was nominated for Best New Director at the 47th Golden Horse Awards.

 His solo directorial debut Soul Mate (2016) was critically praised, receiving 12 nominations at the 36th Hong Kong Film Awards and 7 nominations at the 53rd Golden Horse Awards.
 His next film, Better Days (2019), was nominated for Best International Feature Film at the 93rd Academy Awards, becoming Hong Kong’s first Oscar submission directed by a Hong Kong native to be nominated in the category.

 Early life

 Derek Tsang was born to actor Eric Tsang and his second wife Rebecca Chu in Hong Kong on 8 November 1979.

 Tsang described his upbringing as mostly detached from his father's public limelight.
 He said his father had moved out to live on his own when Tsang was a child because he had wanted to keep his personal life separate from the entertainment industry, which allowed Tsang "an ordinary, middle-class upbringing".
 Tsang lived with his mother, grandmother, and younger brother Mark in Mei Foo Sun Chuen before the family, excluding his father, moved to Canada when Tsang was 11.

-Tsang received his bachelor of arts in Sociology at the University of Toronto Scarborough in 2001.
+Tsang received his bachelor of arts in sociology at the Scarborough campus at the University of Toronto in 2001.